 MRI employs a magnetic field and radio waves, similar to those of the AM/FM radio, to create extremely detailed 2-D or 3-D images of the body's internal structures.
 X-rays are not used in this non-invasive imaging service.
 MRIs can be used to diagnose shoulder and knee abnormalities, herniated discs, stroke, multiple sclerosis, tumors and more.
 This painless procedure offers the physician extensive of diagnostic information and can aid in early diagnosis of problems, reducing or eliminating the need for more invasive procedures, such as exploratory surgery or biopsy.

-2015 - New OPEN MRI - Coming in October - Offers More Comfort for Some Patients
+2015 - New OPEN MRI - Offers More Comfort for Some Patients

 The large opening allows for maximum space for the patient.
 And with the short front to back magnet width, most of the exam is done with the patient's head clear of the magnet area.
 This high-quality scan is fast and accurate.
 It includes imaging stabilizing software to further improve image quality.

 The medical imaging department offers conventional MRI technology as well, which can accommodate most patients.